 Named after the large Georgian property built in 1771 for Silvanus Grove, a successful Quaker merchant, to the designs of Joel Johnson, a respected local architect.
 It was originally called Grove House.
-The estate did not state in tact for long.
-By 1856 the railway the estate was separated from the house when the railway came through the area and was later laid out as a public park, Elmhurst Gardens.
+The estate did not stay in tact for long.
+By 1856 the railway came through the area separating the house from the estate, which was later laid out as a public park, Elmhurst Gardens.
 Then, in 1926, the original Southend Road, cut off another section.
 The Victorian gardener’s cottage survives today, isolated in Elmhurst Drive.